SeanPennJr/SeanPennJr/README.md

 - 👋 Hi, I’m @SeanPennJr
 - 👀 I’m interested in learning Solidity
 - 🌱 I’m currently a full time teacher
-- 💞️ I’m looking to collaborate on smart contract creation
+- 💞️ I’m looking to start exploring the world of creating

 <!---
 SeanPennJr/SeanPennJr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.